 Safina’s seabird studies earned a PhD in ecology from Rutgers; he then spent a decade working to ban high-seas drift nets and to overhaul U.S. fishing policy.
 These days his focus is writing and speaking.
 Safina is now the first Endowed Professor for Nature and Humanity at Stony Brook University (where he formerly co-chaired the Alan Alda Center for Communicating Science), and he runs the not-for-profit Safina Center.
 He hosted the PBS series Saving the Ocean.
 His writing appears in The New York Times, TIME, Audubon, and on the Web at National Geographic News and Views, Huffington Post, CNN.com, and elsewhere.
 He is author of the classic book, Song for the Blue Ocean.
 Carl’s seventh book, Beyond Words; What Animals Think and Feel, is currently featured in several sections of WR 39C: Argument and Research.
 He lives on Long Island, New York with his wife Patricia and their dogs and feathered friends.

-Event co-sponsored by Lower Division Writing and the Center for Excellence in Writing and Communication
+Event co-sponsored by Lower Division Writing, the Humanities Core Program and the Center for Excellence in Writing and Communication